 The jobs that feed into this MOS include Aviation Logistics Information Management Systems Specialist (MOS 6694), Cyber Network Operator (MOS 0651), Cyber Network Systems Chief (MOS 0659), and Intelligence System Administrator/Communicator (MOS 2651), Tactical Switching Operator (MOS 0612), Telecom Systems Chief (MOS 0619), Field Radio Operator (MOS 0621), Satellite Communications Operator (MOS 0627), Radio Chief (MOS 0629),Technical Controller (MOS 2821), Technical Control Chief (MOS 2823), Ground Electronics Telecommunications and Information Technology Systems (MOS 2847), Aviation Communication Systems Technician (MOS 5939), Air Traffic Control Communications Technicians (MOS 5954), Tactical Data Systems Administrators (MOS 5974).

-With this MOS, as well of the preceding jobs above come with job experience and additional training and certifications for the following qualifications that are highly sought after by civilian employers:
+With this MOS come the job experience and additional training and certifications for the following qualifications, which are highly sought after by civilian employers: